Blu3wolf/BMS-Docs/Acronyms.md

 SEP | Separate |
 SEQ | Sequence | Function of moving the DCS right on the ICP - e.g. will step to next option in the DED.
 SI | Sequence Interval | DED EWS Page option.
+SID | Standard Instrument Departure | Procedure - Heavy traffic airports need to despatch outgoing traffic in an orderly way.
+As such different routes are published and pilots are instructed by ATC to follow one or the other.
 Sierra Hotel | Shit Hot...
 SIM | Simulate |
 SLAM | Stand off Land Attack Missile | AGM-84.